minio/docs/source/reference/minio-mc/mc-ilm-rule-edit.rst

       mc ilm rule edit --prefix "meetingnotes/" myminio/mydata --expire-days "90"

    The command modifies a rule that expires objects in the ``mydata`` bucket of the ``myminio`` ALIAS after 90 days for any object with the ``meetingnotes/`` prefix.

+.. mc-cmd:: --expire-all-object-versions
+   :optional:

+   .. versionadded:: mc RELEASE.2024-02-24T01-33-20Z

+   Expire all current **and** noncurrent versions of an object.
+   Use with the :mc-cmd:`~mc ilm rule add --expire-days` option to specify the number of days after which all versions of an object should be deleted by the scanner process.

+   After the :ref:`scanner <minio-concepts-scanner>` processes this command, no versions of the object remain on the deployment.

+   .. versionadded:: MinIO RELEASE.2024-05-01T01-11-10Z

+   This flag *only* applies to objects that do **not** have a delete marker as the latest version.

 .. mc-cmd:: --expire-days
    :optional: